benchristel/verse/docs/docs/tutorials/beginner/index.md

 This line of code forms the backbone of our program.
 All our other code will go between the curly braces `{ ... }`.

-Once you've typed that out, the word "OK" should be shown in a green bubble at the top right of the editor.
-This indicates that the computer understands what you typed.
-If it says "Can't run" instead, check your work and make sure it matches the example.
+Once you've typed that out, the `LOAD` button at the top of the screen should be bright blue-green.
+This indicates that the computer understood what you typed and was able to load your code into its machinery successfully.
+If the button is yellow instead, check your work and make sure it matches the example.
 Computers are very picky about the code they'll accept.

 Now let's define a **function** that will put our "Hello, World" message on the screen.
 A *function* is a list of